-The Snap data science interview questions will consist of a wide-breadth of problems that test the full-stack knowledge of data science.
-This means for the technical interview, Snap will be testing SQL queries, python scripting, AB testing and experimentation, statistics, and product questions about Snap.
+The Snapchat data scientist interview questions will consist of many problems that test the full-stack knowledge of data science.
+This means that for the technical interview, Snapchat will test SQL queries, Python scripting, AB testing and experimentation, statistics, and product questions about Snapchat.

 Most of the behavioral interview questions are during the recruiter and onsite interviews.
 Common behavioral questions in the data science interview would be:

-Snap’s technical screen for data scientists will revolve around answering a product interview question and a SQL question.
-Many times these will involve scenarios amongst ads and engagement.
+The technical screen for Snapchat data scientists will revolve around answering a data science product manager interview questions and a SQL question.
+Many times, these will involve scenarios involving ads and engagement.

 They may also test more statistics and AB testing in the technical round if it’s on a team with lots of experimentation.